Explainer Videos – The Ultimate Step-by-Step Guide 2022

 Let’s talk numbers

 I keep using the words long and short to describe the length of the video, but it’s so vague.
 Let’s talk about numbers.

-What was the key takeaway?
-That your explainer video should not exceed the 2-minute mark!
-If the length of your video is anywhere between 30-120 seconds, then you’re safe and the user engagement is the highest!
+It showed that 58% of the viewers prefer watching a complete video if the length remains under 1 minute.
+While 50% of the viewers will stick to your video if the length is between 61-120 seconds.
+To sum it up, your explainer video should not exceed the 2-minute mark!
+If the length of your video is anywhere between 30-120 seconds, you’re safe and the user engagement is the highest!

-However, a few seconds north of 2-minutes and your viewer engagement drops, rapidly.
+The more you increase the video length, the less engagement you will get.
 An effective video is the one that tells the most in the shortest amount of time.

 Would you rather receive the same information in 2 minutes or 20 minutes?
 See what I mean?